chrismartinezb/Game-of-thrones-analysis/README.md

 ## Network Graph

-You can play with it in the following link.
+I created a network graph using the character interaction I obtained from the dialogues.
+You can play with it in the following link:

 [Graph](https://bl.ocks.org/chrismartinezb/e35f6c6b7a4def1dc56eea92d8897d40/ee9d335a443b042fc20c2f2eb0d55e9997d2f2b9)